 Have you ever wondered what lies beneath the asphalt of your local roadways?
 If so, you’re in luck!
 In this blog post, we’ll look at the longitudinal section and cross-section of roads that make up a road, as well as some of the key features you’ll find in each element.
 So, pull up a chair and get comfortable—it’s time to take a closer look at the roads!

 Longitudinal section of Road

 A longitudinal section view of a road shows the direction of travel and its elevation.
-This section can be useful for determining the inclination or slope while passing from one point to another.
-The longitudinal section also allows you to determine if the existing road is in good condition or any improvement is needed.
+This section can be useful for determining the inclination, or slope, while passing from one point to another.
+The longitudinal section also allows you to determine if the existing road is in good condition or if any improvement is needed.

 This information is then used to design and build roads and to plan for maintenance and repair.
-It even shows the different pavement layers of the road from surface to sub-base.
-During geometric design, longitudinal section displays horizontal and vertical curve details.
+It even shows the different pavement layers of the road, from surface to sub-base.
+During geometric design, the longitudinal section displays horizontal and vertical curve details.

 What is a cross-section?

 Cross section of road is a term used to describe the shape and dimensions of a road when viewed from the front.
 It typically includes the width of the roadway, the height or slope of the sides, and presence of elements such as retaining walls, drains etc. .